matwrob/blvresearch/README.md

 .PORTFOLIO_SIZE = number of entities held in a portfolios

+Explanation of RankingPeriod/RebalancingDay/PausePeriods/HoldingPeriods
+relationship:

+Rebalancing day vs holding period: rebalancing day is the day when we decide about the construction of our portfolio for the next holding period, we should hold this portfolio starting at the earliest on the next day this is obtained by shifting portfolio.members by 1 position

 PERIODIC BACKTEST:

 performs backtesting procedure based on total output data provided and optional